 Here's what you need to know about these two types of mergers and how they affect markets.

 What Are Horizontal and Vertical Mergers?

 Horizontal mergers are a type of non-financial merger.
-In other words, a horizontal merger is undertaken for reasons that have little to do with money, at least directly.
-Simply stated, a horizontal merger is usually the acquisition of a competitor who is in the same line of business as the acquiring business.
-By acquiring the competitor, the acquiring company is reducing the competition in the marketplace.
+In other words, a horizontal merger is undertaken for reasons that have little to do with money, at least not directly.
+Instead, a business would conduct a horizontal merger to reduce its competition in the marketplace.

-A vertical merger or vertical integration happens when the acquiring firm buys buyers or sellers of goods and services to the company.
-In other words, a vertical merger is usually between a manufacturer and a supplier.
-It is a merger between two companies that produce different products or services along the supply chain toward the production of some final product.
-Vertical mergers usually happen in order to increase efficiency along the supply chain which, in turn, increases profits for the acquiring company.
+A vertical merger or vertical integration is a merger between two companies that produce different products or services along the supply chain toward the production of some final product.
+Vertical mergers are usually conducted to increase efficiency along the supply chain which, in turn, increases profits for the acquiring company.